plausible/wordpress/readme.txt

 Plausible Analytics is a simple, open-source, lightweight (< 1 KB) and privacy-friendly web analytics alternative to Google Analytics.

 Plausible Analytics doesn’t use cookies and is fully compliant with GDPR, CCPA and PECR.
-Made and hosted in the EU 🇪🇺
+Made and hosted in the EU.

 Take a look at [the live demo](https://plausible.io/plausible.io).